R-Ahmadi01/Garbage-classification/README.md

     <em> Figure 3 Confusion Matrix on Test Data.</em>
 </p>

 The **table 3** presents the model's performance metrics for each class, including **precision**, **recall**, and **F1-score**.
 These metrics offer insights into how accurately the model identifies each class.
 Higher values indicate stronger classification accuracy, with the F1-score providing a balanced measure of precision and recall.

+1.	**Blue Class**: High recall of 0.91, indicating that most "Blue" items were correctly identified.
+However, the lower precision of 0.80 suggests that some predictions were incorrectly classified as "Blue" when they actually belonged to other classes.
+2.	**TTR Class**: Lower recall (0.77) compared to other classes, indicating that a portion of "TTR" items was missed.
+This could be due to overlapping features between "TTR" and other classes, particularly "Blue" and "Black," as shown in the matrix.
+3.	**Green Class**: High recall (0.94) and precision (0.92), leading to a strong F1-score of 0.93.
+This indicates that the model excels at identifying "Green" items, likely due to distinctive features that make them easier to classify.
+4.	**Black Class**: This class has the lowest recall (0.73) and precision (0.78).
+A substantial number of "Black" items are misclassified, suggesting that this class may share characteristics with other classes, making it challenging for the model to distinguish.
+Further analysis might reveal if specific features or additional preprocessing could improve classification for "Black" items.

 *Table 3 Model Performance Metrics Across Classes.*
 | Class | Precision |   Recall  |  F1-Score    |